Marketing your pharmacy effectively today is of paramount importance.

 How to market your pharmacy

 I’m all about giving you as much value as possible but being straight to the point at the same time.
-Below is a list of all the things you should be thinking about in 2022 to understand how to market your pharmacy in the most effective way possible.
+Below is a list of all the things you should be thinking about in 2023 and beyond to understand how to market your pharmacy in the most effective way possible.

 The list below is exhaustive and you’ll not be able to do everything yourself.
 You’re a pharmacy owner or similar, not a marketer.
 So you’ll need help implementing, or at least advising on the best way forward.
 We offer courses, periodically do educational and instructional webinars, and regularly write guidance for marketing pharmacies in our blog and our weekly emails.
 The best way to stay up-to-date with what we’re doing is to sign up for our emails.